 Other members of The Etiquette Institute have varied training specialties, experiences and interests.
 Review the "Certified Coaches & Consultants" section of this website to determine which consultant might be right for you and your needs.
 Visit their websites to learn more about them and their experience.

-A dining tutorial typically lasts 60 to 90 minutes and covers everything from extending the invitation to ordering wine and tipping.
+A dining tutorial typically lasts one to two hours and covers everything from extending the invitation to ordering wine and tipping.
 A dining tutorial can be as few as three courses or as many as six or seven.
-If asked, Ray Angle will make suggestions to the chef and work with the waitstaff to be sure this will be a memorable experience.
+If asked, your dining tutorial presenter will make suggestions to the chef and work with the waitstaff to be sure the program will be a memorable experience.
 You will become more confident at any meal whether as a host or guest at home or in a restaurant.

-The BBC completed a documentary in May, 2005 tracing Charles Dickens steps throughout the United States.
-Since one of Dickens’ stops was St. Louis, MO the BBC contacted The Etiquette Institute Founder and President Emeritus, Maria Everding, to film one of her business etiquette dining tutorials with actress Miriam Margoyles participating.
+The BBC completed the documentary Dickens In America in May, 2005 tracing Charles Dickens' steps throughout the United States.
+Since one of Dickens’ stops was St. Louis, Missouri, the BBC contacted The Etiquette Institute Founder and President Emeritus, Maria Everding, to film one of her business etiquette dining tutorials with actress Miriam Margolyes participating.
 Charles Dickens felt that Americans had terrible manners.
 He might have felt differently if he had participated in one of The Etiquette Institute’s dining tutorials.
 The taping took place at Webster University in St. Louis and aired in London in May 2005 – and on the PBS after that.